reimagined/resolve/docs/api/monitoring/metric.md

 ## Custom Metric Object

-A custom metric object is used to bass metric data to the `metrics.custom()` method.
+A custom metric object is used to pass metric data to the `metrics.custom()` method.
 This object has the following structure:

 ```js
 {